 One of the most neglected or forgotten servicing items is to change the power steering fluid.
 The power steering fluid needs to be replaced every few years to prevent complete steering rack failure.
 To flush and replace the fluid all you need is a turkey baster or suction device to remove the fluid and replace it with new fluid designed for your vehicle.
 Do this a few times and you will have completely flushed the system.
 You can compare the old and new fluid to assess the difference it made.
-New power steering fluid is red whereas worn-out old fluid turns dark because of all the contaminants.
+The new power steering fluid is red whereas the worn-out old fluid turns dark because of all the contaminants.

 The power steering fluid is highly pressurized and runs through the entire power steering system from the pump to the hydraulic valve and the steering rack.
 Over the years, this fluid gets contaminated with dust and debris which increases the wear and tear on the delicate rubber seals and gaskets within the steering rack.
 Torn seals will cause leaks from the rack which will reduce the functionality of the system and increase steering effort.
-The only way to fix this problem is to completely rebuild the steering rack assembly which is a painstaking job and costs a lot in labour fees.
-This is solely because of the steering rack’s location.
-Removing the steering rack requires you to jack up the engine, transmission, and even remove the subframe in some cases.
+The only way to fix this problem is to completely rebuild the steering rack assembly which is a painstaking job and costs a lot in labor fees.
+This is sole because of the steering rack’s location.
+Removing the steering rack requires you to jack up the engine, and transmission, and even remove the subframe in some cases.
 So we advise you to replace your steering fluid if you have racked up more than 100,000 km on your vehicle and especially if the fluid has turned dark.

 Change Your Coolant

 The best way to ruin even the most perfect working engine is through overheating.
 Coolant or antifreeze in your engine has the enormous task of keeping the engine at the right operating temperature which helps with its efficiency and performance.
-But this fluid has its limits and if you fail to flush the cooling system and replace the coolant every so often then you can expect your engine to overheat on a regular basis that will eventually cost you a small fortune in repairs.
+But this fluid has its limits and if you fail to flush the cooling system and replace the coolant every so often then you can expect your engine to overheat on a regular basis, eventually costing you a fortune in repairs.
 The replacement interval for coolant varies from vehicle to vehicle.
 But as a rule of thumb, it is ideal to replace the coolant once you reach 100,000 km - however, for some vehicles, it may be sooner so make sure to check your owner’s manual.

 Change The Engine And Transmission Oils

 Much like the engine, your transmission oil also needs to be replaced at certain intervals.
 It is recommended to replace the fluid every 50,000 to 100,000 km but this can vary based on your vehicle.
 Check your owner’s manual for the right interval in your car.
 However, extreme use cases like towing and cargo hauling, and continuous exposure to the elements can cause premature oil failure so you need to check the fluid’s condition regularly.
 New ATF is usually bright red or brown.
 If your fluid is very dark then it’s time to replace it.
 If you have an automatic transmission then you can easily access the reservoir, check the oil condition and replace it if necessary.
-In case of manual transmission vehicles, have your mechanic do the job for you.
-If you are keen, you might want to take a look at this article on all the fluids you should service in your vehicle.
+In the case of manual transmission vehicles, have your mechanic do the job for you.
+If you are keen, you might want to take a look at this article on all the fluids you should regularly service in your vehicle.

 Replace The Air Filter, Cabin Air Filter And Oil Filter

 You may be surprised how much horsepower a new and clean air filter can give your engine.
 Dirty air filters clog up and restrict airflow to the engine.
 Suffocating the engine is going to result in reduced engine power and even fuel economy.
-Air filters are easy to access and often don’t even require tools for accessing.
+Air filters are easy to access and often don’t even require tools for access.
 If your air filter is too dirty and has too much crud build-up then replace it immediately.
 If it is in fairly good condition, then just shake off any debris and pop it back in, making sure you check it regularly.

-The oil filter keeps your engine oil free from dirt, debris and tiny metal particles but has a finite life span of about 7000 to 15,000 km.
+The oil filter keeps your engine oil free from dirt, debris, and tiny metal particles but has a finite life span of about 7000 to 15,000 km.
 It is advised to replace the oil filter every time you change out your engine oil to maximize the performance of both.
 So make sure to replace your oil filter during your next oil change.

 Clean The Wiper Blades